BriLeighk/Tech-Catalyst/README.md

 - [ ] Handle deletion of collections (do not update flashcard limit).

 ### Roadmap Generation Feature
+- [ ] make list of pre-defined roadmaps (similar to https://roadmap.sh/)

 ### Tech Chatbot Feature